History of the Internet: Optical networking

-Gould co-founded Optelecom, Inc. in 1973 to commercialize his inventions in optical fiber telecommunications. just as Corning Glass was producing the first commercial fiber optic cable in small quantities.
+Gould co-founded Optelecom in 1973 to commercialize his inventions in optical fiber telecommunications, just as Corning Glass was producing the first commercial fiber optic cable in small quantities.
 Optelecom configured its own fiber lasers and optical amplifiers into the first commercial optical communication systems which it delivered to Chevron and the US Army Missile Defense.
 Three years later, GTE deployed the first optical telephone system in 1977 in Long Beach, California.
 By the early 1980s, optical networks powered by lasers, LED and optical amplifier equipment supplied by Bell Labs, NTT and Perelli were used by select universities and long-distance telephone providers.

 TCP/IP goes global (1980s)

-CERN and the European Internet
+SATNET, CERN and the European Internet

-In early 1982, NORSAR and Peter Kirstein's group at University College London (UCL) left the ARPANET and began to use TCP/IP over SATNET.
-UCL continued to provide access between the ARPANET and academic networks in the UK, a role it had performed since 1973.
+In 1982, Norway (NORSAR/NDRE) and Peter Kirstein's research group at University College London (UCL) left the ARPANET and reconnected using TCP/IP over SATNET.
+There were 40 British research groups using UCL's link to ARPANET in 1975; by 1984 there was a user population of about 150 people on both sides of the Atlantic.

 Between 1984 and 1988, CERN began installation and operation of TCP/IP to interconnect its major internal computer systems, workstations, PCs, and an accelerator control system.
 CERN continued to operate a limited self-developed system (CERNET) internally and several incompatible (typically proprietary) network protocols externally.
 There was considerable resistance in Europe towards more widespread use of TCP/IP, and the CERN TCP/IP intranets remained isolated from the Internet until 1989, when a transatlantic connection to Cornell University was established.

 The Computer Science Network (CSNET) began operation in 1981 to provide networking connections to institutions that could not connect directly to ARPANET.
 Its first international connection was to Israel in 1984.
 Soon after, connections were established to computer science departments in Canada, France, and Germany.